Free Online Calculator

 | Registered Agent (optional, if using service) | $125/year | Yearly |

 Your total first-year cost (filing fee + annual fee) is approximately $236.
-Ongoing costs are $0 or more per year in recurring fees.
+Ongoing costs are $0 per year in recurring fees for most small LLCs.

 Maintaining your Alabama LLC in good standing requires meeting several compliance obligations.